Open-STEM/IntroToRoboticsV2/course/driving/driving_a_distance.rst

 How could we program the robot to do this?
 The easy solution is to copy and paste the code you wrote before three times, and modify it each time:

+.. add blockly tab once math can be inputted into "sleep" block
 .. code-block:: python

     from XRPLib.defaults import *